elirob/Air-Quality/README.md

 Py-NAS

-Py-NAS is a python module which reads and cleans .NAS files.
-The data is presented on both a time-series graph and a map showing the change in PM10 values.
+Py-NAS is a functions library which carries out analysis on air quality.
+Including reading and cleaning .NAS files.
+Presenting data both graphically as a time-series graph and histogram.
+Displays a map showing the change in PM10 through time.

 Data can be found at:
 <a href="http://ebas.nilu.no/">http://ebas.nilu.no/</a> <br></br>